 Higher up the land is barren.
 Weirdly eroded turrets support fairy-tale citadels, casting shadows over medieval villages and hermit caves.
-Monasteries adorned with colourful prayer flags cling to sheer cliffs where Buddhist monks chant evocative mantras, half hypnotized by the aromatic incense of juniper.
+Monasteries adorned with colorful prayer flags cling to sheer cliffs where Buddhist monks chant evocative mantras, half-hypnotized by the aromatic incense of juniper.
 Himalayan Thar and Snow Leopard guard the upper ramparts where an astonishing array of vegetation hides numerous birds.
 The Annapurna circuit remains one of the truly great walks of the world.

 Best Selling Trips